cisagov/ScubaGear/docs/configuration/parameters.md

 > **Note**: Some parameters can also be specified in a [configuration file](configuration.md).
 If specified in both, command-line parameters have precedence over the config file.

-> **Note**: Parameters use the Pascal case convention , and their names are consistent with those in the configuration file.
+> **Note**: Parameters use the Pascal case convention, and their names are consistent with those in the configuration file.

 ## AppID